gaia-pipeline/gaia/README.rst

     docker run -d -p 8080:8080 -v $PWD:/data gaiapipeline/gaia:latest

+This uses the image with the *latest* tag which includes all required libraries and compilers for all supported languages.
+If you prefer a smaller image suited for your prefered language, have a look at the `available docker image tags`_.

 Manually
 ~~~~~~~~

-It is possible to install gaia directly on the host system.
+It is possible to install Gaia directly on the host system.
 This can be achieved by downloading the binary from the `releases page`_.

-gaia will automatically detect the folder of the binary and will place all data next to it.
+Gaia will automatically detect the folder of the binary and will place all data next to it.
 You can change the data directory with the startup parameter *--homepath* if you want.

 Usage
 -----